chenggyf/chenggyf.github.io/_portfolio/mHealth.md

 This iteration also dramatically changed presets and the custom interaction selection.
 In terms of interactions, nearly all swipe features were traded for a familiar click interaction.
 In the preset screen, the wheel was exchanged for a horizontal bar of clickable, visually-associated preset options.
 Our custom setting interface largely kept the previous design, exchanging swipes for clicks as the driving interaction.
 The exception was switching users, which did retain a swipe feature.
 Crucially, this interaction was cued by a static feature: dots beneath the primary user’s profile picture cue the user to the existence of more users.
 The resulting wireframe could be simulated on mobile devices, allowing real-time interactions, gestures, and animations within a mobile context.
 Simultaneously, the relatively simple nature of the design permitted rapid iteration.
 ![](/images/mHealth-3.png)

+*1)Home screen 2)Presets screen 3)Text recognition 4)Custom*

+#### User testing
+Development of this iteration was followed by the concurrent think-aloud protocol with a similar set of tasks and questions.
+While much of the methodology rolled over from the previous iteration, the real-time interaction was a significant asset for testing.
+JustinMind specifically enabled more flexibility with interactions and gestures, as well as allowing information cueing through motion and transitions.
+These new interactions were tested with the help of older participants, seeking feedback on usability from a source outside of our standard 20-30 age group.

+#### Results
+Testing of the second iteration revealed two primary problem areas: the photo recognition feature and the custom selector.
+Half of participants were unable to initially use the text recognition tool, being confused by the terminology (See 3)Text recognition).
+One participant suggested:

+*“Every app I have with something similar uses the word ‘Scan’.
+Maybe ‘scan text’.”
+P10*

+Only one participant was unable to use the custom setting tool, but half were confused during the process:

+*“So does it share now or later?
+I feel like it needs checkboxes.”
+P8* *“I don’t understand what happens when I press these; am I immediately sharing when I select them?”
+P9*